-For approximately 60 minutes, student volunteers, teachers and/or staff removed macroinvertebrates from the selected portion of the sample with spoons or pipettes and placed them into separate containers according to common attributes.
-After sorting, specimens were identified to various coarse taxonomic groups. and the number of macroinvertebrates within each taxonomic group was identified, calculated, and recorded, see Table 1.
+For 60 minutes, student volunteers, teachers and/or staff removed macroinvertebrates from the selected portion of the sample with spoons or pipettes and placed them into separate containers according to common attributes.
+After sorting, specimens were identified to its respective taxonomic group.
+The number of macroinvertebrates within each taxonomic group was identified, calculated, and recorded, as seen in Table 1.
 Students were assisted by GMCG staff and/or trained volunteers with the process of identifying the macroinvertebrates in the sample.

 Table 1.
-Total Macroinvertebrates Found Across the Watershed in 2022.
-For individual site macroinvertebrate counts see Appendix A.
+Total Macroinvertebrates Found Across the Ossipee Watershed in 2024.
+For individual site macroinvertebrate counts, see Appendix A.

 Order Common Name Number of Macroinvertebrates

-Ephemerotera Mayfly nymph 389
+Ephemerotera Mayfly nymph 369

-Plecoptera Stonefly nymph 80
+Plecoptera Stonefly nymph 138

-Trichoptera Caddisfly larvae 362
+Trichoptera Caddisfly larvae 244

-Odonata Dragonfly larvae 8
+Odonata Dragonfly larvae Damselfly nymph 6 0

-Damselfly nymph 1

-Diptera Black fly larvae 8
+Diptera Black fly larvae Midge larvae True flies 8 7 16

-Midge larvae 9

-True flies 13

-Megaloptera Alderfly 0
+Megaloptera Alderfly Hellgrammite 0 6

-Hellgrammite 13

-Coleoptera Riffle Beetle 22

-Water Penny 2

-Beetle/Beetle like 0
+Coleoptera Riffle Beetle Water Penny Beetle/Beetle like 46 1 0

-Other Crayfish 0

-Snails 0

-Aquatic Worms 15

-Scuds 0

-Sowbug 0

-Leech 0

-Water Mites 18

-Planaria 12
+Other Crayfish Snails Aquatic Worms Scuds Sowbug Leech Water Mites Planaria 1 0 5 1 0 0 4 0